tschatzl/tschatzl.github.io/_posts/2022-09-26-jdk-vm-internal-fillerarray.md

 tags: [GC, JDK 19]
 ---

-While writing the [JDK 19 update blog post](/2022/09/16/jdk19-g1-parallel-gc-changes.html) I strongly considered writing about the "new" objects (`jdk.vm.internal.FillerObject` and `jdk.vm.internal.FillerArray`) objects that may appear in heap dumps.
+While writing the [JDK 19 update blog post](/2022/09/16/jdk19-g1-parallel-gc-changes.html) I strongly considered writing about the "new" (`jdk.vm.internal.FillerObject` and `jdk.vm.internal.FillerArray`) objects that may appear in heap dumps.
 I thought they were not that interesting, but it looks like people quickly [noticed them](https://old.reddit.com/r/java/comments/xlnw9q/the_mysterious_ljavainternalvmfillerarray/).
 This post describes their purpose after all.

 ## Background